 “You will be wrong more than you’ll be right (and you’re expecting that).”

-Here are the actual results from the test we just ran.
 The data shows that our upload rate increased.
 Go team!
 Though it wasn’t a dramatic increase, it was enough for us to implement the new video.
 The best part was, we could be confident in our decision-making, because the data was behind us. ### Video testing for everyone If you’re not testing your videos, you’re wasting one of your most influential communication tools and potentially making bad decisions that could hurt your business.
 If you’re new at testing, don’t be afraid.
 Start by identifying your main metric.
 Then, brainstorm video ideas that can increase that metric.
 Organize the ideas to optimize your time.
 Implement, test, and measure.
 Now go high five the person sitting next to you.
 Success is a few tests away.

 BLOG » STRATEGY